Face-width of Pfaffian Braces and Polyhex Graphs on Surfaces: Pfaffian polyhex graphs

 \begin{thm} Let $G$ be a bipartite polyhex graphs on the Klein bottle.
-Then $G$ is Pfaffian if and only if it is isomorphic to $K_e(4,2)$. \end{thm}
+Then $G$ is Pfaffian if and only if it is isomorphic to the cube. \end{thm}

-Now, we turn to non-bipartite polyhex graphs on the Klein bottle.
-A cycle $C$ of a graph $G$ on a surface is {\em 1-sided} if and only if its tubular neighborhood is homomorphic to a Mubi\"{o}s strip.
-An embedding of a graph $G$ in the Klein bottle is {\em cross-cap-odd} if every cycle $C$ in $G$ that does not separate the surface is odd if and only if it is 1-sided.
+Now, consider non-bipartite polyhex graphs on the Klein bottle.
+A cycle $C$ of a graph $G$ on a surface is {\em 1-sided} if its tubular neighborhood is homeomorphic to a M\"{o}bius strip, and {\em 2-sided}, otherwise.
+An embedding of a graph $G$ in the Klein bottle is {\em cross-cap-odd} if every non-separating cycle $C$ of $G$ is odd if and only if it is 1-sided.

 \begin{lem}[\cite{Nor1}] Every graph that admits a cross-cap-odd embedding in the Klein bottle is Pfaffian. \end{lem}

 \begin{lem} A non-bipartite polyhex graph $K_o(k,q)$ is a cross-cap-odd embedding. \end{lem}